 - Copy of your marriage certificate

-- Evidence of a bona fide marriage to your spouse, like a marriage photo album and other supportive evidence
+- Evidence of a bona fide marriage to your spouses, like a marriage photo album and other supportive evidence

 Pay the Filing Fees